A Rare Neoplasm of the Kidney: A Female Patient as the First Case Possibly Triggered by Pregnancy

 Conclusion

-The MEST family can often be difficult to distinguish radiologically from other malignant or benign tumors.
-Although it is exceedingly rare in the pediatric age group, it should be considered in the differential diagnosis of Willms, CN, or pediatric type RCC.
-The tumor in our patient who became pregnant at an early age had positive estrogen and progesterone receptors, indicating that these hormones may have stimulated it.
-This is similar to the mechanism seen in postmenopausal patients receiving hormone therapy.
-The exact cause of the tumor is not yet clear, but hormonal changes during pregnancy may have played a role.
+The MEST family can be challenging to differentiate radiologically from other tumors, whether malignant or benign.
+Although exceptionally rare in children, it should be included in the differential diagnosis for Wilms tumor, CN, or pediatric RCC.
+In our case, the patient, who became pregnant at a young age, exhibited positive estrogen and progesterone receptors, suggesting that these hormones might have contributed to tumor stimulation.
+This mirrors the mechanism observed in postmenopausal patients undergoing hormone therapy.
+While the definitive cause of the tumor remains unclear, it is possible that hormonal fluctuations during pregnancy were influential.

 Ethics